Websoft9Archive/ansible-lamp/docs/installation/dolibarr.md

 Before your installation, suggest you complete follows:

 * Get the **Internet IP** of your Server on your Cloud Platform
-* Visit *http://Internet IP/9panel* to quik start
+* Visit *http://Internet IP/9panel* to quick start
 * Know more about PHP runtime, includes:**installation directory, version, database, vhost** ([view it](https://support.websoft9.com/docs/lamp/stack-components.html))

 ## Dolibarr deployment

-**If you are using the Websoft9 Dolibarr Image, go to the [Dolibarr Installation Wizard](https://github.com/Websoft9/ansible-lamp/blob/main/docs/installation/dolibarr.md#dolibarr-installation-wizard) directly**
+**If you are using the Websoft9 Dolibarr Image, go to the [Dolibarr Installation Wizard](/installation/dolibarr.md#dolibarr-installation-wizard) directly**

 If you are using LAMP, please deploy Dolibarr to your Server as follows:

 1. Log in your Domain console and complete a Domain resolution, make sure it successful

 2. Using [phpMyAdmin to log in MySQL](https://support.websoft9.com/docs/lamp/admin-mysql.html), create a database named`dolibarr`

 3. Go to Dolibarr official website to [download](https://www.dolibarr.org/downloads) source code

 4. Refer to *[Deploy second application](https://support.websoft9.com/docs/lamp/solution-deployment.html#deploy-second-application)* of [LAMP](https://support.websoft9.com/docs/lamp/) to deploy Dolibarr to your Server

----

 ## Dolibarr Installation Wizard